What is dry needling? A guide for athletes

 How Does Dry Needling Work?

-Dry needling of a specific muscle causes a local twitch response, which is an involuntary spinal cord reflex contraction of the muscle.
+Dry needling of a specific muscle causes a local twitch response when the needle is inserted, which is an involuntary spinal cord reflex contraction of the muscle.
 This feels like a quick cramp in the muscle.
 This response decreases the tension in the muscle and reduces the concentration of nociceptive substances in the area surrounding the trigger point – which decreases pain.

 Dry needling can be painful for some clients, but it depends on pain tolerance and intensity of the twitch response.
 It may cause some discomfort where the needle is placed and the sensation of the twitch response can be uncomfortable, but it is scientifically shown to have health benefits.
 The twitch response feels like a quick cramping of the muscle.
 The residual muscle soreness from dry needling feels like any other post-workout soreness and should last anywhere from 12-48 hours.
 We have found that drinking lots of water and remaining active after your dry needling session can reduce the intensity and duration of soreness.

-5 things you should know about dry needling:
+5 things you should know about the treatment:

-1. Dry needling can help with decreasing pain and improving mobility in conditions such as shoulder pain, Golfer’s elbow and back pain.
+1. It can help with reducing pain and improving mobility in conditions such as shoulder pain, Golfer’s elbow and back pain.

-2. Dry needling is different from acupuncture.
-While acupuncture is based in Chinese medicine and focuses on energy flow, trigger point dry needling is based in Western medicine and focuses on knots and taut bands in specific muscle groups.
+1. Oftentimes we're asked "is dry needling acupuncture?"
+Our response: No!
+It is different from acupuncture.
+While acupuncture is based in Chinese medicine and focuses on energy flow, trigger point dry needling is based in Western medicine and focuses on knots and taut bands and muscle fibers in specific muscle groups.

-3. Dry needling can help with chronic muscle tightness from prolonged sitting or repetitive movement.
+3. It can help with chronic muscle tightness from prolonged sitting or repetitive movement.

-4. Dry needling uses a thin monofilament needle without medication or injection.
+4. It uses a thin monofilament needle without medication or injection.

 5. There are no restrictions to activities you can perform after a session of dry needling.
 You will be sore, but you can work out and go about all normal activities without any issues.